New York City Water Supply

 Where does the NYC water come from?

 The NYC watershed is located in Southeastern New York State.
-Most of the water is provided by precipitation (rain & snow) that falls within the Watershed and is collected within the reservoirs.
+Most of the water is provided by precipitation (rain & snow) that falls within the Watershed, flows to nearby streams, then is collected within the reservoirs.
 All 19 of the reservoirs and their major tributaries within the NYC Watershed Program are monitored continuously.
 DEC has published reports available on some of the waterbodies.
 For more detailed information about the NYC Watershed, please visit the Facts about the NYC Watershed page.

 Why a New York City Watershed Protection Program?

 The New York City drinking water supply system is the largest unfiltered water supply in the United States (US).
 It provides approximately 1.2 billion gallons of high quality drinking water to nearly one-half the population of New York State every day.
 This includes eight million residents of the City and one million consumers located in Ulster, Orange, Putnam, and Westchester counties.

 In order to safeguard this irreplaceable natural resource a comprehensive and innovative watershed protection plan was developed and is embodied in the historic and landmark New York City Watershed Agreement (MOA).
 The MOA was signed in January 1997 and is a partnership agreement.

 The partnership was organized to protect and to ensure that New Yorkers continue to enjoy high quality, affordable drinking water and to avoid the need for costly filtration - a cost estimated at between $8.0 to $10.0 billion to construct the facility and approximately $1.0 million each day to operate and maintain the filtration plant.